 The fit equation is 39284{1-tanh[(t-1715)/72.01]}/2.

-To get the amount of energy available from extracted crude oil for the world multiply the extraction rate multiplied by this function:
+To get the amount of energy available from extracted crude oil for the world multiply the conventional-crude-oil extraction rate multiplied by this function plus 4 x the supposed tight-oil extraction:

-The blue curve shows the extraction rate in 10^9 barrels per year, which peaks at about 2011.
-The red curve shows the approximate energy (in arbitrary unit) available from the extracted crude oil, which peaked at about 1975.
+The blue curve shows the extraction rate in 10^9 barrels per year, with a projected peak at about 2030.
+The red curve shows the approximate energy (in arbitrary unit) available from the extracted crude oil, which hardly peaks at all.at year 2030!.
+At whatever year tight-oil extraction peaks, its corresponding energy peak will be very small!

 Applying the same EROEI function to the crude-oil extraction data for the United States: